The universal six-functor formalism: Descent and homotopy invariance

 \section{Descent and homotopy invariance}

-If $S$ is endowed with a Grothendieck topology $\tau$ and a distinguished `interval object' $\ivl\in S$ (a `site with interval' in the sense of~\cite{Morel-Voevodsky_A1-homotopy-theory}), we are particularly interested in those pullback formalisms which are `compatible' with these data: They satisfy non-effective $\tau$-descent and $\ivl$-homotopy invariance.
+If $S$ is endowed with a Grothendieck topology $\tau$ and a distinguished `interval object' $\ivl\in S$ (a `site with interval' in the sense of~\cite{Morel-Voevodsky_A1-homotopy-theory}, although we won't need to know the exact meaning of this), we are particularly interested in those pullback formalisms which are `compatible' with these data: They satisfy non-effective $\tau$-descent and $\ivl$-homotopy invariance.
 We will follow the pattern established in earlier sections: First we single out these pullback formalisms making sure that we remain in the context of (very large) presentable \icats (\Cref{sec:pb-local}).
 Then (\Cref{sec:localization}) we describe more explicitly the result of enforcing these conditions for pullback formalisms of interest (namely, presentable ones).